Your IR35 Status Will Decide How Your Tax Is Calculated

 - Student loan repayments – Repayments taken from your gross income (salary and dividends from your limited company) towards your higher education student loan.

-If you are a contractor paid through an accredited PAYE umbrella payroll company, then you will pay:
+If you are a contractor paid through a compliant PAYE umbrella payroll company, then you will pay:

 - Income tax – This is the tax paid on income to individuals based on how much income you are paid above your personal allowance.